project-undefined/NextOnion/README.md

 The observer connects via MQTT to an iota node, and its IP address can be seen.

-On the other hand, the sender can only send messages, but cannot receive anything (and I mean ANYTHING).
+On the other hand, the sender can only send messages, but cannot receive anything.

 The sender sends messages to an IOTA network through a proxy that replaces its IP in the header of the IP sent IP packet.